EXCLUSIVE-Microsoft seeks to settle EU antitrust concerns over Teams -sources

 Microsoft introduced Teams in 2017, aiming for a slice of the fast-growing and lucrative workplace collaboration market.

-It has made a preliminary offer of concessions to allay the EU competition enforcer's concerns, one of the people said.
+It has made a preliminary offer of concessions to try to allay the EU competition enforcer's concerns, one of the people said.

 Microsoft, which has been hit with 2.2 billion euros ($2.3 billion) in EU fines in the previous decade for cases involving so-called tying and other practices, declined to comment.